 Young people understand their own needs and bring a unique perspective to discussions that would otherwise be missing.
 If we give them the right space to meaningfully engage, we can strengthen their position as the drivers of social, economic, and political change in the 21st century.

-Fondation Botnar creates opportunities and platforms for young people to share power and responsibility in shaping their own health and wellbeing.
-We seek to include youth voices in the planning, design, and implementation of global and local programs and policies.
+Fondation Botnar enables opportunities and platforms for young people to share power and responsibility in shaping their health and wellbeing.
+We include young people in planning, design, and implementation of global and local programs and policies.

 Youth centred design and implementation

-When half the population is excluded from decision-making, our policies and programs fall short of lived experience and authenticity.
+When half the population is excluded from decision making, our policies and programs fall short of lived experience and authenticity.
 We strive to engage young people, as both deserving contributors and leaders in the design and implementation phases.
-We believe in a collaborative relationship that involves youth voices at every stage.
+We believe in a collaborative relationship that involves diverse voices at every stage.

 We are living in an age of unprecedented technological disruption.
-As digital natives and experts over their own territories, young people are the best positioned to harness these advancements and accelerate change.
-We foster a culture of entrepreneurialism and seek to provide opportunities for the next generation that help strengthen skills and build capabilities.
-Only with their contribution can we build healthy, livable, and sustainable societies.
+As digital natives and experts over their own needs and wants, young people are the best positioned to leverage these advancements and accelerate change.
+We support and catalyse initiatives that provide opportunities for the next generation to strengthen skills and build capabilities.
+Only with their contribution can we build healthy, liveable, and sustainable societies.